-2.15.
+2.14.
 TRANSFER OPTIONS TO RELATED PROGRAMMES

-The MSc Green Building (GB) programme is integrated with the MSc Sustainability and Adaptation (SA).
+The MSc Sustainability and Adaptation (SA) programme is integrated with two separate but related specialist MSc programmes, MSc Sustainability in Energy Provision and Demand Management (SEPDM) programme and the MSc Green Building (GB) programme.
 Transfer between these programmes will be permissible upon discussion with the Programme Leader and subject to entry and admissions requirements and the associated fees as applicable at the time.

-The MSc GB also shares some modules with the MSc Sustainability in Energy Provision and Demand Management (SEPDM) programme - validated by UEL, and the MSc in Sustainable Food and Natural Resources (SFNR) programme, MSc Sustainability and Ecology (SE) and the MSc Sustainability and Behaviour Change (SBC) - validated by LJMU.
-Transfer between these programmes may be permissible subject to entry and admissions requirements, such as via the Accreditation of Prior Credited Learning (ACL) process, and the associated fees as applicable at the time.
+The MSc SA also shares some modules with the MSc in Sustainable Food and Natural Resources (SFNR) programme, MSc Sustainability and Ecology (SE) and the MSc Sustainability and Behaviour Change (SBC) - validated by LJMU.
+Again, transfer between these programmes may be permissible subject to entry and admissions requirements, such as via the Accreditation of Prior Credited Learning (ACL) process, and the associated fees regarding university transfer (UEL to LJMU validated courses) as applicable at the time.